 The Scaly-sided Merganser Census in China 2014-2015, led by the Chinese Bird Watching Societies Network (China Birdwatching Association) and sponsored by the Alashan SEE Foundation, was carried out in more than 150 different cities and counties of 19 provinces (including autonomous regions).
 And this year, the Census 2015-2016 will cover up to 21 provinces (including autonomous regions) in China.
 Find more

 During breeding period the Scaly-sided Merganser occurres on the main streams of fast flowing mountain rivers of Far East Russia and NE China.
 It shows linear distribution along rivers.
 Boat surveys along main streams provided satisfactory estimations of breeding densities (in pairs per km) and brood densities (in broods per km).
 Sex-age groups are possible to identify during boat survey.
 Method of boat was utilized to estimate world population of Scaly-sided Merganser in both Russia and China during 2003-13 (Solovyeva et al 2014).
-Read the guideline in PDF
+Read guideline

 Scaly-sided Merganser Task Force held a Single Species International Action Plan workshop on 23-25 September 2015 in Vladivostok, Russia.
 This meeting was held five years after the first workshop.
 Participants (1) further developed the Single Species International Action Plan; (2) provided directions to the national Action Plans; (3) discussed coordination of surveys within key states; and (4) provided direction to conservation breeding and researches in captivity.
 On 26-28 September 2015 they visited Kievka River, a key study site of the Scaly-sided Merganser project.
 They also (1) officially opened the Visitor Centre of the Scaly-sided Merganser Field Station in Kishinevka village; and (2) trained refuge staff in erecting artificial nests.
 Find more